JohnnyDelphino/UnoJohnnyBuildInfo/README.md

 # Install Dependencies

-to try out the scripts you need to have installed Node.js and NPM.
+To try out the scripts you need to have installed Node.js and NPM.
 After checking out this repo move to the app-folder and install all required dependencies.

 ```bash
 cd app/
 npm install
 ```

+# Arduino requirements

+Due to the reason the Arduino only acts passive and reacts to serial input.
+It needs to implement the **Firmata**-Protocol.
+You can simply flash it from your Arduino IDE.
+Go to File > Examples > Firmata > StandardFirmata to open the Sourcecode.
+After opening flash it to your connected Arduino.

 # Start script